JeringTech/Markdig.Extensions.FlexiBlocks/specs/FlexiCodeBlocksSpecs.md

 - `EndLineNumber`
   - Type: `int`
   - Description: End line number of this range.
-    If this value is -1 the range that extends to infinity.
+    If this value is -1, this range extends to the last line.
 If it is not -1, it must be greater than or equal to `StartLineNumber`.
   - Default: `-1`

 #### `LineNumberRange`